danyalassi/scratchattach-php/README.md

+# THIS IS ONLY MEANT FOR SCRATCH-PHP NOT NORMAL SCRATCH, for the URL: https://scratch.synt2x.xyz/ PLEASE MAKE SURE THIS CAN BE UNSTABLE AS A SCRATCH CLONE
 Scratch API wrapper with support for almost all site features.
 Created by [TimMcCool](https://scratch.mit.edu/users/TimMcCool/).

 This library can set cloud variables, follow Scratchers, post comments and do so much more!
 It has special features that make it easy to transmit data through cloud variables.